garapan-airdrop/sova-BTC/replit.md

 ### Bot Commands
 - Public commands for wallet creation and management
 - Admin commands for minting and transfers
+  - `/fundwallets` - Fund all wallets with ETH
+  - `/fundwallets <count>` - Fund specific number of wallets (auto-calculated if balance insufficient)
+  - `/mintall` - Mint sovaBTC from all wallets
+  - `/collectall` - Collect sovaBTC from all wallets
+  - `/collectgas` - Collect excess gas from all wallets
 - Check-in system for rewards
 - Comprehensive wallet operations
+- Smart balance checking with auto-suggestions

 ## Dependencies
 - **node-telegram-bot-api** - Telegram bot framework